phax/peppol-ap-support/README.md

 ## SQL backend

-For Peppol Reporting storage SQL backend supports the following configuration properties:
+For Peppol Report storage SQL backend supports the following configuration properties:
 * **`peppol.report.jdbc.database-type`**: the SQL database type to operate on.
 Currently supported are `postgresql` and `mysql`.
 The value is case-insensitive.
 * **`peppol.report.jdbc.driver`**: contains the fully qualified class name of the JDBC driver to be used.
 E.g. `org.postgresql.Driver` for PostgreSQL or `com.mysql.cj.jdbc.Driver` for MySQL
 * **`peppol.report.jdbc.url`**: contains the full JDBC connection URL to connect to the database